PaulSandoz/helloworld-java-9/README.md

+# Hello World with Java 9 and Docker

-A simple maven project generated from the using maven-archetype-quickstart (org.apache.maven.archetypes:maven-archetype-quickstart:1.0) and updated to declare the maven compiler source and target for Java 9.
+A simple maven project generated from the using `maven-archetype-quickstart` (`org.apache.maven.archetypes:maven-archetype-quickstart:1.0`) and updated to declare the maven compiler source and target for Java 9.

 Example Docker files are also present for building Docker images containing a JDK 9 distribution.

+## Pre-requisites

 To experiment download the following and place in the top-level directory:
 - OpenJDK build of [JDK 9 for Linux x64](http://download.java.net/java/GA/jdk9/9/binaries/openjdk-9_linux-x64_bin.tar.gz/).
 - Early-access Open JDK build of [JDK 9 for Alpine Linux](http://jdk.java.net/9/ea).

+## Build Images and Run Containers

 Build a Docker image with Alpine Linux and JDK 9: